-All Maine Licensed Residential, Certified Residential and Certified General Appraiser licenses will expire on December 31, 2020.
-Licenses may be renewed up to 60 days prior to expiration; a complementary renewal reminder will be sent by email on November 1st.
-As part of the renewal process licensees are required to certify whether or not they have completed 14 hours of approved continuing education during the 2020 licensing term at the time of renewal.
-Since 2020 is an EVEN year renewal, you ARE REQUIRED TO TAKE the 7 hour USPAP Update Course as part of the 14 hours required to renew a license.
+All Maine Licensed Residential, Certified Residential and Certified General Appraiser licenses will expire on December 31, 2023.
+Licenses may be renewed up to 60 days prior to expiration; a courtesy renewal reminder will be sent by email on November 1st.
+As part of the renewal process licensees are required to certify whether or not they have completed 14 hours of approved continuing education during the 2023 licensing term at the time of renewal.
+Since 2023 is an ODD year renewal, you are NOT required to take the 7 hour USPAP Update Course as part of the 14 hours required to renew a license.

 Interested in receiving informational notices and updates from

 the Board of Real Estate Appraisers?
 Simply insert your email address

 in the box provided on the top, left side of this webpage to subscribe!